igumnoff/igumnoff.github.io/about.md

 Implemented an adaptive open-set text-classification training pipeline in Rust using Candle/CUDA, including Linear Head training with stratified splits, per-class TPR-based threshold calibration, iterative fine-tuning with snapshotting, best-model selection by min(total_errors), and reproducible JSON bundle save/evaluate with confusion matrix and open-set accuracy.

-Developed a document search and indexing engine using Rust, Actix, Tokio, SeaORM, and SQLite.
+Developed a document search and indexing engine in Rust using Actix, Tokio, SeaORM, and SQLite.

 Built an activation license server in Rust using Actix-Web, Diesel, and MySQL.